-Amazon launched the FBA (Fulfillment by Amazon) service on September 19, 2006.
-For the first time, small businesses could use Amazon's order fulfillment and customer service infrastructure.
-From that point, it was possible for customers to visit Amazon’s site and buy products not only from Amazon but also from 3rd party vendors.
+FBA (Fulfillment by Amazon) was introduced on September 19, 2006.
+For the first time, small businesses could take advantage of Amazon's order fulfillment and customer service infrastructure.
+This allowed customers to visit Amazon’s site and purchase products supplied by 3rd party companies, delivered by Amazon.

-This changed the used book market and led to a majority of used book sales moving online.
-As a result brick and mortar operations had a hard time keeping up with the convenience of online one-click shopping.
-Before FBA, most online sales were fulfilled by 3rd party merchants who stored inventory at home or warehouse.
-FBA gave sellers the option to discontinue fulfilling their orders in-house.
+This changed the used book market and led to a large portion of used book sales taking place online.
+As a result, brick-and-mortar operations had to compete with online one-click shopping.
+Before FBA, most online sales were handled by third-party sellers who stored and dispatched inventory.
+FBA offered sellers the option to forgo in-house fulfillment.
 As an added benefit, Amazon handled returns and customer service.
-Sellers could now dedicate more time to other tasks like sourcing, operations, and business strategy.
+Sellers can now devote more time to other tasks such as sourcing, operations, and business development.

-In the coming sections, we will talk about strategy, how to find books to sell online, how to process and ship books to Amazon, and how to build an eCommerce business in today’s environment.
+In the coming sections, we will talk about strategy, how to find books to sell online, how to process and ship books to Amazon, as well as how to build an eCommerce business in today’s business environment.